 Dr. Teletia Taylor (1961-present):

-Breast cancer is the number one killer of black women.
+According to research, breast cancer is the number one killer of black women.
 Dr. Teletia Taylor, assistant professor of Medicine and Psychology at Howard University, was a researcher in a study that revealed that women who faced frequent discrimination had a higher risk of developing breast cancer.
 She is continuing her research, investigating how stress management therapy may be a better option than chemotherapy for cancer patients.

 Michelle Obama (1964-present):